 Outside of AWS, we utilise a centralised password management system for all Tribal Habits staff and our applications and integrations.
 Internally, we require minimum 20 character randomly generated passwords.
 The password management system conducts regular audits of staff logins to ensure strong passwords and allows for bulk-password changes in the event of any security concern.

 What are the password requirements for customers?

-The passwords for customers and their users are stored in an encrypted environment.
+The passwords for customers and their users are stored in an encrypted environment (salted and hashed).
+Passwords must meet minimum requirements (8 characters, upper and lower characters, including a number or non-standard character).
 Passwords can be set or reset by customer administrators, but cannot be viewed.
 Users can also request password resets of their own password through an automated email service.
 Tribal Habits user accounts are automatically locked after 10 failed password attempts and can only be unlocked by their portal administrator.
-User passwords must meet a minimum of 8 characters with 1 upper case, 1 lower case and 1 numeric character.
+Neither Tribal Habits staff nor portal admins can see or access user passwords.